Muindi6602/Muindi6602.github.io/README.md

 20. To save, press Ctrl + O then press Enter, press Ctrl + X to exit.

-21. Start the Bot: Replace botName with your actual bot name: {After this, your bot should start running}
+21. Start the Bot: {After this, your bot should start running}

             pm2 start . --name botName --attach --time